onehashai/onehash-connect/zerver/webhooks/bitbucket/doc.md

-Zulip supports both Git and Mercurial notifications from Bitbucket.
+Connect supports both Git and Mercurial notifications from Bitbucket.
 This integration is for the old-style Bitbucket webhooks used by Bitbucket Enterprise.